austineblaise/ThinkFast/apps/contracts/README.md

-# my-celo-app - Smart Contracts
+# Think-Fast-Smart Contracts

-This directory contains the smart contracts for my-celo-app, built with Hardhat and optimized for the Celo blockchain.
+This directory contains the smart contracts for Think Fast, built with Hardhat and optimized for the Celo blockchain.

 ## 🚀 Quick Start